-It was also a great chance to get to know a member of Bucs UK who is located at more of an outpost than Ohio!
+It was also a great chance to get to know a Buc fan who is located at more of an outpost than Ohio!
 I met Kurt McDonald after the signing as the store was being closed.
 Mr. Fox and his number one assistant Richard kept the store open so Kurt could take in the vast array of Bucs merchandise.
 For those of you coming over in November, this store is definitely worth the drive out.

 The next day I gave Kurt the Buccaneer nickel tour of Tampa.
 We stopped at the original location of One Buccaneer Place by the airport.
 There is nothing left of the old building, just an empty green space that will no doubt become yet another Starbucks some day.

 A drive over to the University of Tampa and Pepin Rood Stadium followed.
 Pepin Rood was the home of Buccaneer training camp for many years.
 A quick pop by the Lee Roy Selmon expressway and a stop by Westshore Mall so Kurt could pick up a Rays jersey and then finally dinner at Lee Roy Selmon’s!